mirzafarangi/HeartRateVariability_time_series_analysis/blueprint_ios.md

 ## 2. Record Tab

 ### 2.1 Purpose
-The Record tab is the primary interface for capturing HRV data from the Apple Watch.
+The Record tab is the primary interface for capturing physiological data from the Apple Watch.
 It manages the complete recording lifecycle from session initiation to queue management and API upload.

 ### 2.2 Architecture Components